kaelacodes/Doggydex/README.md

 ## **Overview**

 ### **Objective:**
-<sub>Doggydex App small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of dog related data points in detail on demand.</sub>
+<sub>Pokédex App small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of dog related data points in detail on demand.</sub>

 ### **Key Features:**
 <sub>